kwstannard/makery/README.md

 #### Associations

-The object passed to call in delayed execuption provides an `obj` method for creating associations between objects.
+The object passed to call in delayed execuption provides an `object` method for creating associations between objects.
 Use it where you would pass the instance.

 For example if you have a one to many association that could be described like so: